 .
 An interview with Larry about APFM appeared as a full page article in the September 2, 2013 issue of the Virginia Lawyers Weekly.
 Larry often conducts workshops on mediation at various professional conferences, including the Virginia Mediation Network and APFM.

 Larry is certified to do collaborative practice as an attorney.
 He is a member of the International Academy of Collaborative Professionals, Virginia Collaborative Professionals, the D.C.
 Academy of Collaborative Professionals, and Collaborative Professionals of Northern Virginia.
 He has been a Commissioner in Chancery for the Circuit Court of Fairfax County, Virginia and is presently a Neutral Case Evaluator for that Court in family law matters.
 He has also been appointed to the Conciliator Panel for the same Court.

 The Academy of Professional Family Mediators has recently set up a corporate body called the Professional Mediator Board of Standards.
-This nine member Board was established to administer standards of eligibility and proficiency for certified family mediators across the United States.
+This nine member Board was established to administer standards of eligibility and proficiency for family mediators across the United States.
 States and to develop a program to certify qualified persons for the title of "professional family mediator".
 Larry has been named as one of the members of the Board.